Oulu-IMEDS/DeepKnee/README.md

 - [x] Pre-trained models
 - [x] Datasets generation scripts
 - [x] MOST and OAI cohorts bounding box annotations
+- [x] Conda environments
+- [x] Support of the inference on the external data.

 ## Inference for your own data
 To run the inference on your own DICOM data, do the following: